 History

 Social Memory Complex started in 2004 as a site for an eponymous musical project.
 Inspired by the hilarious serial writing of Wil Forbis at Acid Logic, I launched the blog in June of 2004 to explore blogging as an expressive form in its own right.
-I had been a frequent commenter on forums and blogs, and my experiment with writing standalone essays led me to attempt blogging in my own right.
+I had been a frequent commenter on forums and blogs and had only experimented with writing standalone essays.
+It took a favorite blogger deleting her site--and all my comments--to impel me to find my own space.

 I don't like stifling people's voices, so no moderation on the comments except for spam.
 I will never show ads on the site.
 If you want to support me, pay me to write a feature, either in English or a programming language.